wealthkernel/api-documentation-guides/docs/portfolios/Basics.md

 ## Changing a mandate's model

-The model of a execution only model or discretionary mandate can by changed using our [portfolios API](https://wealthkernel.stoplight.io/docs/api/bf12b86730c62-change-a-portfolio-s-mandate-or-model).
+The model of an execution only model or discretionary mandate can by changed using our [portfolios API](https://wealthkernel.stoplight.io/docs/api/bf12b86730c62-change-a-portfolio-s-mandate-or-model).

 ## Portfolio lifecycle